dvln/out/README.md

 ```

-There are 8 levels but you can use just those that your product needs
+There are 8 output levels but one can use just those that a given product needs
 of course.
-Personally I like to have at least a "--debug" and "--verbose"
+Personally I like debug and verbose options in my tools (typically).
-set of options in my CLI's (with "-d" and "-v" short names) so that items
-like "-dv" can map to Trace level output, "-d" to Debug level output
-and "-v" to Verbose level output with none of these opts mapping to
-normal Print/Info level output.
-Extend with "--terse" and "-t" and/or
-other options to map to higher levels of output along with items like
-"--record" to kick on temp file logging.
-I like spf13's cobra/viper
-packages for CLI management and configuration (allowing flexible CLI
-use, env's, config file, overrides, etc), see github.com/dvln for
-copies of viper and related packages using 'out' for output.
+If debug is used then Debug level for output is set, if debug and verbose both
+are used then Trace level (more verbose debugging) is set up, etc.  I use a
+"record" or "logfile" type option for logging if desired and one can use things
+like a "quiet" or "silent" option to only see errors or important notes.
+Use
+whatever works for your tool and simply adjust the 'out' package levels to
+match.
+If you're needs are simpler check out Go's "log" and "fmt" packages
+for basic output control or something like spf13's jwalterweatherman (jww)
+package on github (github.com/spf13/jwalterweatherman), it's neat and some of
+the work here is based on ideas from that (thanks to spf13) and the Go 'log'
+package (thanks to the Go authors).

+Aside: spf13 also created cobra for easy CLI setup and viper for config file
+and environment variable settings/mgmt (ties nicely w/cobra).
+I've modified
+those to use this 'out' package instead of the original 'jww' package that
+they were using, see 'github.com/dvln' for updated copies of those if you
+want to leverage those tweaks.

-The default settings add prefixes for you on some of the messages, the
+The default settings add default "prefixes" on some of the messages, the
-defaults are:
+defaults for "screen" output are:

 1. Trace level (stdout): "\<date/time\> Trace: \<message\>"
 2. Debug level (stdout): "\<date/time\> Debug: \<message\>"